christophsturm/restaurant/README.md

 ### Developer friendly

 * Show a list of defined routes when a 404 error occurs in development mode.
-* Friendly error messages when json can be serialized or deserialized.
+* Friendly error messages when json can not be serialized or deserialized.
-* Any stacktrace in undertow or restaurant code that does not show a useful error message should be reported as a bug.
+* Any stacktrace in undertow or restaurant code that does not show a useful error message is a bug.